 Any food intolerances or allergies?
 No worries!
 Restaurants will cater to your needs.

 As someone who is lactose intolerant and can’t consume dairy, I was so pleasantly surprised at how well Australia deals with food intolerances and allergies!
 Coming from the US, I found it really hard to find decent dairy-free alternatives, but even tiny cafes in Australia have lots of options for you whether you’re dairy free, gluten free, vegan, or anything else.
+Get rid of allergies with the best air purifier!

 The high wages make most other countries’ wages look like a joke.